Red Sparrow: Movie Review

 And although Red Sparrow is comparable to Nikita in its noir edge, the comparison is not flattering: Nikita is a far superior movie.

-Red Sparrow: The Ending Explained
+Red Sparrow: The Plot and the Ending Explained

 This section contains massive spoilers, obviously.